justserdar/nuxt-creem-docs/content/index.md

   :::
 ::

 ::u-page-section

 #title
-Nuxt X Creem: Seamless Integration
+Nuxt X Creem.io: Seamless Integration

 #description
-Combine the power of Nuxt with Creem's robust payment solutions to enhance your SaaS offerings.
+Combine the power of Nuxt with Creem.io's robust payment solutions to enhance your SaaS offerings.
 Enjoy transparent billing, better fees, and a smoother Merchant of Record experience.
+The module wraps Creem.io API, so you can focus on building your SaaS.

 #links
   :::u-button